An intimate story told in homes

 Unconventionally Intimate is hosted in private homes, where audiences gather on cushions on the floor, on couches, on kitchen chairs.
 The event starts with a 70-minute one-woman show, uniquely staged for the space.
 Afterwards, the audience is invited to stay for a post-show conversation with the artistic team.

 We believe there needs to be more representation of shame-free female sexuality, non-monogamy, and bisexuality/pansexuality.
-By crafting an intimate, private experience that is part theater, part conversation, we hope to reduce shame and judgements, and encourage new discussions.
+By crafting an intimate, private experience that is part theater, part conversation, we hope to reduce shame and judgments, and encourage new discussions.

 A bit of history